 As of January 2019, the BBB has closed 10 complaints against Tri-State Adjustments Incorporated in the preceding three years, with 3 complains closed in the previous 12 months.
 Almost all of those complaints cited problems with billing and collection issues.
 Since June 2015, the Consumer Financial Protection Bureau (CFPB) has closed 18 complaints against TSA.
 Justia lists at least 2 cases of civil litigation involving TSA.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely TSA would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

-In November 2018, a complainant indicated that a healthcare provider had “sent his name to Tri-State Adjustments in a letter stating that he should …pay a lump sum to TSA’s office within 40 days.”
+Also, in November 2018, a complainant indicated that a healthcare provider had “sent his name to Tri-State Adjustments in a letter stating that he should …pay a lump sum to TSA’s office within 40 days.”
 The lump sum requested was in the amount of $21.38.
 The complainant said he had contacted the healthcare provider and asked “them why… they were billing him for something they say took place well over two years ago …concerning a mask he never received.”
 Similarly, in March 2016, a complainant indicated that TSA was “trying to recollect on a bill that was already paid the previous … year with a loan the complainant had taken … out with his bank to pay off all bills in collection through” TSA.
 The complainant claimed he had a letter from TSA “stating that all collections were paid in full to them.”
 Regardless, the following “Saturday, the complainant got a bill from TSA saying that he owed them $107.25 from their client, Mayo Clinic Health System.”
 The complainant stated that TSA was “trying to recollect on this debt which was already paid.”

 Both of these complaints received a similar response from TSA.
 Specifically, TSA appears to use a standard, prepared response to BBB complaints that sates, in part, “Tri-State Adjustments, Inc. takes all disputes and complaints made towards the company and its employees seriously.
 It is Tri-State Adjustments’ policy to thoroughly review and consider all disputes and complaints and respond in a timely manner as needed.
 However, per the laws governing the third-party collections of debt set forth by the Fair Debt Collections Practices Act,…without prior consent of the consumer given directly to the debt collector, a debt collector may not reveal the existence of a debt to any other person other than the consumer, their attorney, a consumer reporting agency if otherwise permitted by law, the creditor, the attorney of the creditor, or the attorney of the debt collector.
 Due to the above referenced guideline, no further information can be given at this time without prior permission given to Tri-State Adjustments by the consumer.”
 In response to the March 2016 complaint, TSA also stated that the “complaint was originally sent directly to a subfolder and was not immediately received by their compliance director.
 Upon further review, TSA began …researching the situation, and as always…will respond directly to the complainant.”